Venom120/scriveners-website/README.md

 ## Custom Domain

-The project is live at [https://scriveners.pythonabc.org](https://scriveners.pythonabc.org) using a custom domain and SSL via Let's Encrypt.
+The project is live at [scriveners.venoms.app](scriveners.venoms.app) using a custom domain and SSL via Let's Encrypt.

 ---